holochain-open-dev/holochain-open-dev.github.io/docs/reusable-modules/frontend/using.md

 # Frontend >> Using a UI Module ||10

-Each frontend module is packaged as an NPM package and has (at least) these exports: types, services, stores, elements and its context.
+Each frontend module is packaged as an NPM package and has (at least) these exports: some types, a client, a store, some elements and its context.

 All of these exports are designed so that you can import and use whatever makes more sense for your use case.
 Pick carefully the layer at which you import the objects.